nimaltd/fsm/README.md

 stm32-installer D:/Downloads/sequencer-master.zip
 ```

 Only the files the library needs are copied into your project, and the zip is left alone.
-An unpacked folder works the same way. [stm32-installer's README](https://github.com/nimaltd/stm32-installer#installing-a-library) has every option, how to run it without pip, and how to install on a machine with no internet at all.
+An unpacked folder works the same way. [stm32-installer's README](https://github.com/nimaltd/stm32-installer#installing-a-library) has every option, and how to install on a machine with no internet at all.

 ### Updating, and pinning a version